Rageshwari0409/handson-07_customersupport/README.md

-# 🧠 Multi-Agent Order Management System
+# 🧠 Multi-Agent Customer Support System

 This project demonstrates a **multi-agent architecture** using Azure OpenAI and `autogen_agentchat` to simulate an intelligent order management system.
 It includes agents for product enquiry, order placement, order tracking, and complaint registration.